 The holy grail of config edits, these are what you’re here for.
 You won’t notice a massive boost from enabling this set of commands, but it will smooth things out, particularly on 128 tick servers.

-Sound is ludicrously important to not getting snuck up on in Counter-Strike, no matter how many rounds I played muted while watching StarGate.
+Sound is ludicrously important if you don’t want to get sneaked up on in Counter-Strike.
 Here’s what the console lets you do in that area.

 Adjust main volume

 Scales from 0 to 1 with a couple of decimal places.